cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 The SDK offers developers the possibility to implement automatic execution of code as part of their application.
 This is implemented through two function called `BeginBlocker` and `EndBlocker`.
 They are called when the application receives respectively the `BeginBlock` and `EndBlock` messages from the Tendermint engine, which happens at the beginning and at the end of each block.
 The application must set the `BeginBlocker` and `EndBlocker` in its constructor via the [`SetBeginBlocker`](https://godoc.org/github.com/cosmos/cosmos-sdk/baseapp#BaseApp.SetBeginBlocker) and [`SetEndBlocker`](https://godoc.org/github.com/cosmos/cosmos-sdk/baseapp#BaseApp.SetEndBlocker) methods.

-In general, the `BeginBlocker` and `EndBlocker` functions are mostly composed of the `BeginBlock` and `EndBlock` functions of each of the application's modules.
+In general, the `BeginBlocker` and `EndBlocker` functions are mostly composed of the [`BeginBlock` and `EndBlock`](../building-modules/beginblock-endblock.md) functions of each of the application's modules.
 This is done by calling the `BeginBlock` and `EndBlock` functions of the module manager, which in turn will call the `BeginBLock` and `EndBlock` functions of each of the modules it contains.
 Note that the order in which the modules' `BegingBlock` and `EndBlock` functions must be called has to be set in the module manager using the `SetOrderBeginBlock` and `SetOrderEndBlock` methods respectively.
-This is done in the [application's constructor](#application-constructor), and the `SetOrderBeginBlock` and `SetOrderEndBlock` methods have to be called before the `SetBeginBlocker` and `SetEndBlocker` functions.
+This is done via the [module manager](../building-modules/module-manager.md) in the [application's constructor](#application-constructor), and the `SetOrderBeginBlock` and `SetOrderEndBlock` methods have to be called before the `SetBeginBlocker` and `SetEndBlocker` functions.

 As a sidenote, it is important to remember that application-specific blockchains are deterministic.
 Developers must be careful not to introduce non-determinism in `BeginBlocker` or `EndBlocker`, and must also be careful not to make them too computationally expensive, as [gas](./gas-fees.md) does not constrain the cost of `BeginBlocker` and `EndBlocker` execution.